NotBru/notbru.github.io/posts/uniswap_v3_conceptually.md

 This brings us to the issue at hand: provided these tokens exist, how do we go about making a decentralized exchange over it?

+## Uniswap's constant product formula

+An AMM's value to an outsider is evident.
+Anything that takes some token and is proven to return a specific amount of another token may serve to exchange tokens.
+There's also the posibility of arbitraging: if the algorithm provides an outdated price that's too cheap with respect to the market, then one can buy cheap to the AMM and sell expensive outside.

+This last “advantage” to outsiders may actually be seen as predatorial, and one of the main issues for an AMM.
+A poor algorithm may lead to people draining the AMM's funds if incentivized to do so.

+Luckily, this problem has been proven (both theoretically and in practice) to have a very neat solution (even, classes of solutions).
+Rather than introduce the solution step by step, let's jump right into the solution and see how it works!

+$equation_test$

 [v3swp]: https://uniswap.org/whitepaper-v3.pdf
 [trad-to-block]: #from-traditional-exchanges-to-blockchain
 [erc20]: https://ethereum.org/en/developers/docs/standards/tokens/erc-20/
+[ucpf]: #uniswaps-constant-product-formula